-What Can a Handyman Do in Sandy, Oregon?
+What Can a Handyman Do Without a License in Sandy, Oregon?

 In Sandy (Clackamas County), most paid “handyman” work on residential or commercial property requires an Oregon Construction Contractors Board (CCB) contractor license unless you fall into a narrow exemption (most commonly: work performed as the property owner, or certain very small/limited-scope situations).
 Even if you are exempt from a CCB license, Oregon trade licenses (electrical/plumbing/HVAC) and local building permits can still be required depending on the task.